-Determination of the alcohol content in Kombucha with Alcolyzer M/ME
+Determination of the alcohol content in kombucha with Alcolyzer M/ME

-Kombucha, a fermented beverage that may contain small amounts of alcohol, has been enjoying increased popularity due to its refreshing taste and possible positive health effects on the human organism.
+Kombucha, a tea-based fermented beverage that may contain small amounts of alcohol, has been enjoying increased popularity due to its refreshing taste and possible positive health effects on the human organism.
 The amount of alcohol, however, plays an important role for the wellbeing and enjoyment of the consumer and also for legal aspects.
-Alcolyzer M/ME gives reliable information on the alcohol content of Kombucha.
+Alcolyzer M/ME gives reliable information on the alcohol content of kombucha.

 Kombucha: a composition of tea, sugar and a symbiotic culture of bacteria and yeast